-Raised bed gardening can be a fantastic way to improve your gardening success, especially in colder Zone 3 and 4 climates like Alberta.
+Raised bed gardening is a fantastic way to improve your gardening success, especially in colder Zone 3 and 4 climates like Alberta.
 I have put together a complete guide to raised bed gardening where we’ll cover everything you need to know to succeed in your raised bed gardening journey.

 One of my friends just converted her conventional in-ground vegetable garden into a set of raised beds and she loves the change!